-The Nomination Packet may be hand-delivered or mailed to the Office of Mineral Resources's Baton Rouge Office per the address information below.
-However, whether hand-delivered or mailed, it shall be physically in the hands of appropriate Office of Mineral Resources personnel no later than 4:30 pm CT on the deadline date published on the State Mineral Board schedule (http://dnr.louisiana.gov/min/minboard/minmeet05.asp).
-An invoice will be generated in the name provided on the Letter of Application as the non-public applicant (not the official advertisement name) and provided to the party submitting the nomination.
+The Nomination Packet may be hand-delivered, or mailed to the Office of Mineral Resources per the address information below.
+Nominations may also be submitted online - (see http://dnr.louisiana.gov/index.cfm?md=pagebuilder&tmp=home&pid=350) for further instruction.
+However, whether hand-delivered, mailed or submitted online, it shall be physically in the hands of appropriate Office of Mineral Resources personnel no later than 4:30 pm CT on the deadline date published on the State Mineral and Energy Board schedule:

+An invoice will be generated in the name of the registered applicant as provided on the Letter of Application (not the official advertisement name) and provided to the party submitting the nomination.